China December factory growth quickens to four-month high but confidence subdued: Caixin PMI

 Companies were able to pass on some of those cost increases to customers, suggesting broader inflationary pressures may intensify in China this year.
 The official data pointed to even stronger price rises.

-China’s vast industrial sector has reported strong earnings growth this year thanks to a year-long construction boom that has fuelled demand and prices for building materials.
+China’s vast industrial sector has reported strong earnings growth this year thanks to a year-long construction boom that has fueled demand and prices for building materials.

 But government measures to tame rising housing prices and high debt levels are starting to weigh on property investment, while the boost from a massive infrastructure spree is starting to fade.